+The other is a lab or computational based project taking into account your own preferences.
 You can choose from the list of topics we offer each year, but most part-time students choose to put forward their own topic which may be related to the interests of the employer or sponsor.
 If you take this course part-time with the support of your employer, you can undertake your projects in the workplace.
-Full-time students will be able to undertake projects in the University’s world-leading facilities.

 If you choose to study part-time, you’ll need to visit Leeds six or seven times over three years.
 You’ll attend two presentation days and either four or five teaching weeks, depending on whether you choose the e-learning module Fire Risk Assessment and Management.